-The continent of Umãka is conventionally shown in the north-east, due north of Aheku.
+The continent of Umãka is conventionally shown in the north of Tekuo, so north-west of Aheku.

 Teohiti lies to the west of the other two continents.
-It is shaped a bit like Ireland.
+It is shaped a bit like Sumatra but aligned north-west to south-east.
 Most of its land lies in the southern hemisphere.

 Beyond the continents, lies the Great Ocean (also known as the World Ocean).
 It contains several notable island groups.
 Most of these are near plate boundaries.